DeviPirts/clapwave/src/pages/index.md

 title: Awaken Music Within
 image: /img/home-jumbotron.jpg
 heading: Awaken Music Within
-subheading: Browse and get free software tools, samples, loops and more
+subheading: Browse and get free software tools, samples, loops and more.
 mainpitch:
-  title: Why Clapwave
+  title: Why Kaldi
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans